leesei/old.leesei.github.io/source/_posts/shell-tools.md

 ### operate files using inum

-This is useful when the file name is particularly long or contains wierd characters.
+This is useful when the file name is particularly long or contains weird characters.

 ```sh
 # list inum of files